In this explainer, we will learn how to translate a real-life problem into a system of equations and to find its solution(s).

 If we then substitute this into our first equation, we get

 Expanding the parentheses, we get

 Simplifying, we get and then subtracting 5 939.40 from each side, we get

 Finally, we divide through by 31 to get

 If we then substitute this into our rearranged formula, we find that

 Example 4: Solving Word Problems Using Systems of Equations

 In this question, we are trying to find the number of marks that were deducted for an incorrect answer.
 Reading the question carefully, we can establish that this is the value of .
-We can use the information about Noah’s test to form the equation
+We can use the information about Adam’s test to form the equation

 We now have a system of two equations that we can solve using standard methods.
 Here, we will use elimination.
 If we multiply the first equation through by 3 and the second equation through by 4, our system becomes